Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - VerifyLocation
     - prompt
-    - Prompt the caller to verify the guessed location or confirm through input.
+    - Prompts the caller to verify the guessed location or confirm through input.
 Useful if geographical data is important or useful in a condition node.

   * - DynamicRoute (beta - read only)
     - \*dynamic_route_destination
     - Forwards the call to a destination that is extracted from a custom data field specified in dynamic_route_destination.
 The destination must be a phone number or if you are SIP integrated, can be a string that is routable by your SIP infrastructure.

+  * - AnyKeyPress
+    - \*prompt

+    - Allows the caller to make any keypress to continue the call.

+  * - NumberQuestion
+    - \*prompt

+      \*number_question_type

+      confirm_response_enabled

+      error_prompt_disabled

+      custom_error_prompt_text

+      caller_response_custom_data_partner_name

+    - Allows the caller to respond to a prompt with numerical data (e.g. Phone Number, Date) and validates it if applicable.
+The caller's response may be saved to a marketing data field.

+  * - YesOrNo
+    - \*prompt

+      confirm_response_enabled

+      error_prompt_disabled

+      custom_error_prompt_text

+    - Allows the caller to respond to a prompt that will either have a yes or no answer.
+The caller's response determines how the call will continue.

 Node Details